John Martyn 90s Giglist

 October

-1998-10-00 UK, London, Queen Elizabeth Hall.
-Shared bill with Bill Nelson, at the 'Drifting' festival.
+1998-10-02 UK, London, Queen Elizabeth Hall.
+Shared bill with Bill Nelson, at the first 'LaBradford International Festival of Drifting'.
 "We came back to see JM and band all sitting on chairs on stage, reading magazines, relaxing.
 The whole of the audience expects something musical to happen, still JM and band just sit there reading their magazines!
 Eventually, JM turns to a mike and says, 'Don't mind us, we're just drifting!', and goes back to his magazine, before eventually getting the two hour gig underway.
 I thought it was funny, my friend thought it was funny, but the rest of the audience did not seem to get the joke."
 (Pete Grant).

 December